Coronavirus Relief for Small Businesses: Six Ways to Get Help

 Many people who are financially secure are now looking to help those affected by COVID-19—and crowdfunding gives them a way to easily do that.
 Your customers want to show their support and lend a hand to their favorite local business, but they may not know how.
 With online fundraising, loyal customers have an actionable way to step up and help you when you and your business need it most.

-You can use crowdfunding to pay for any of these expenses and more during this period of COVID-19 closure:
+Use crowdfunding to pay for any of these expenses and more during the pandemic:

 - Your monthly rent or mortgage payment